 Graduates from Grand Canyon University's (GCU) bachelor's in education degree programs are prepared to sit for their teaching licensure exam and become teachers in public, private and charter schools.

 The rewarding field of early childhood education focuses on teaching fine and large motor skills to infants and young children.
 You will also focus on early reading, phonics and language acquisition.
 Earning an early childhood education degree allows you to nurture and teach children from birth through third grade.
 Our curriculum includes instructional strategies, teaching methodologies, assessment techniques, theories of early childhood growth and development, classroom engagement techniques, and the impact of family and cultural diversity on early childhood.

 Elementary Education Degree

-Graduates of an elementary education degree are looking to innovate and build relationships with students in grades 1-8.
+Graduates of an elementary education degree program are looking to innovate and build relationships with students in grades 1-8.
 Elementary teachers work with children in developing their academic, social and motor skills.
-Topics taught include reading, mathematics, science, geography and history.
-As an elementary teacher, you will develop lesson plans and teaching strategies, teach lessons, lead discussions and learning experiences, and assess students as they progress in their journey to meet or exceed the Common Core Standards for College and Career Readiness.
+As an elementary teacher, you will develop lesson plans and teaching strategies, teach lessons, lead discussions and learning experiences, and assess students.

 Elementary and Special Education Degree

 Special education is a field that continues to need extraordinary individuals to positively impact and teach students with special needs.
-The College of Education offers a dual Bachelor of Science in Elementary Education and Special Education program that helps you prepare for a rewarding career in a field that includes many specializations such as learning disabilities, emotional and behavioral disabilities, and other physical and cognitive impairments.
+The College of Education offers dual special education programs in both early childhood education and elementary education that help you prepare for a rewarding career in a field.
 With a special education degree, you learn how to assist students by implementing individualized education plans.